Miguel Cabrera Player Props: Tigers vs. Blue Jays

-Miguel Cabrera -- batting .300 in his past 10 games -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.
+On Sunday, Miguel Cabrera (batting .300 in his past 10 games) and the Detroit Tigers play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-2) against the Blue Jays.

 Miguel Cabrera Game Info & Props vs. the Blue Jays